-Line 1: (Managed) Annual Retail Sales
+Line 1: Annual Retail Sales (Accounting for AAEE Impacts)

-Line 1 will be automatically filled with the annual estimates of managed retail sales provided in the EBT.
+Line 1 will be automatically filled with the annual estimates of retail sales (accounting for AAEE impacts) provided in the EBT.

 Line 2: Green Pricing Program Exclusion

 Enter the projected annual retail sales associated with green pricing programs that may be deducted from the retail sales value (in line 1) used to calculate the RPS procurement obligation.